-There are two ways one could go about developing an app: native or cross-platform.
-These two methods vary in programming language and will play a significant role in how the app will be received on each platform.
+There are two ways one could go about developing a mobile app: native or hybrid.
+These two methods vary in programming language and will play a significant role in how the mobile app will be received on each platform.

 Native apps are developed with platform-specific programming languages.
 The particular platform welcomes these languages with ease; if the code is correct there will be no miscommunication.
 For Android it’s Java, for iOS it’s Objective-C or Swift.
 Apps using these languages are built from the ground up with the intention to only perform on their specific platform.

-- Most Natural User Interface (UI) – When developing native, you can take advantage of specific tools for creating interfaces and interactions that are at home with the platforms aesthetic.
+- Most Natural User Interface (UI) – When developing a native app, you can take advantage of specific tools for creating interfaces and interactions that are at home with the platform’s aesthetic.
 This translates into an experience that is familiar to the user, encouraging them to keep using the app.

 - Platform Features – Certain apps have functions that work off of customized preferences.
 For example, a user that has bad eyesight can adjust the overall font-size displayed on the platform.
 If the app is native, this enlarged font would be applied to the app as well.

-- Development Tools – Native development is much more generous than cross-platform.
+- Development Tools – Native development is much more generous than hybrid a.k.a cross-platform.
 Native tools are greater in abundance and ability.
 They enable better testing and debugging functionality.

 - Time consumption – Since the same code can’t be used for more than one platform, developers will need to spend more time translating, in many cases rewriting the code.

 Of course, everyone wants to develop their application as quickly and cheaply as possible.
-This is where cross-platform development shines.
-Cross-platform apps are developed with code that can be later tailored to work with the OS of a given platform.
+This is where the hybrid app development shines.
+Hybrid apps are developed with code that can be later tailored to work with the OS of a given platform.
 This sounds great and all but almost too good to be true.
 And in many cases, it is in fact too good to be true.
 As life has taught us, quick and cheap don’t always equal quality.

-- Timely – Unlike native apps, cross-platform apps use a single codebase which one could apply across a variety of platforms.
+- Timely – Unlike native apps, hybrid apps use a single codebase which one could apply across a variety of platforms.
 You’re essentially cutting dev-time in half.

 - Wallet-Friendly – Fewer developers per project are needed.
 Less human resources equal more money saved.